 When bacteria find there way into the centre of the tooth (because of decay, leaking filling, tooth fracture or trauma etc.) an inflammatory reaction occurs which can result in toothache and ultimately an abscess.
 Sometimes no pain is experienced and the nerve dies quietly resulting in a slowly progressing infection.

-After the final visit with Dr. Tait you must return to your dentist to have a crown or other restoration placed on the tooth to protect and restore it to full function.
+After the final visit with either Dr. Tait or Dr. Philpott, you must return to your dentist to have a crown or other restoration placed on the tooth to protect and restore it to full function.

 You should not chew or bite on the treated tooth until you have had it restored by your dentist.
 The unrestored tooth is susceptible to fracture, so you should see your dentist for a full restoration as soon as possible.
 Otherwise, you need only practice good oral hygiene, including brushing, flossing, and regular checkups and cleanings.